DmitrySokolov/cleanup-android/README.md

 Run `get-apps.ps1` to get all installed apps (will be in `app_list.txt`).

-Adjust the list of uninstalling apps in `uninstall-apps.ps1` and run.
+Adjust the list of apps to uninstall in `uninstall-apps.ps1` and run.